Adult tortoiseshell cat is ready for her first air travel

 9. Stay close to your cat during boarding and flight times

-While I assumed that takeoff and landing would be hardest for my cat because of the changing air pressure, my vet couldn’t confirm how that affects cats and if their years “pop” as human ears do.
-So I did the best I could – I stayed close to Moca and talked to her calmly.
+While I assumed that takeoff and landing would be hardest for my cat because of the changing air pressure, my vet couldn’t confirm how that affects cats and whether their years “pop” as human ears do.
+So I did my best – I stayed close to Moca and talked to her calmly.
 I constantly reassured her that she’d be OK and often blinked at her slowly until she blinked back.

 Overall, Moca hated the experience, but she did well.
 I have to say that every airport and airline employee was friendly and did not want to stress my cat further.